 As mentioned in other articles, our plaster manufacturer, MGN, is the main supplier for the Venetian building conservation sector.
 In fact, the founder of the company, Mr Naldo Busato, is a third-generation Venetian Building Restoration Master - one of the last living members of a guild tradition.

-We attend building conservation workshops to Venice several times a year, which gives us an opportunity to learn about how to to overcome some difficult conservation challenges specific to Venice only.
-Venice can be regarded as a special testing ground where the erosion of bricks, the deterioration of plaster and the aging of building materials occurs many times faster than anywhere else in the world.
-This is mainly due to the extreme salinity of the buildings which are sitting in sea water, and rising damp is essentially rising sea water inside the building fabric.
+We attend building conservation workshops in Venice several times a year, which gives us an opportunity to learn about how to overcome some difficult conservation challenges specific to Venice only.
+Venice can be regarded as a special testing ground where the erosion of bricks, the deterioration of plaster and the aging of building materials occur many times faster than anywhere else in the world.
+This is mainly due to the extreme salinity of the buildings, which are sitting in sea water - and rising damp is essentially rising sea water inside the building fabric.

 Furthermore, buildings are constantly exposed to sea spray.
 The hot sun evaporates the water quickly, causing extreme salt crystallization.
 When salts turn into crystals, they expand about 10X in size, and the crystallization pressure generated by this expansion bursts the bricks, resulting in blown plaster and eroded buildings.
 This is just the everyday "norm" in Venice, but even there some buildings take this problem to a whole new level!